 So when I was invited to stay at the Four Points By Sheraton in Sydney, I couldn’t wait to check out the area.

-Four Points By Sheraton in Sydney Location
+Where To Stay In Chippendale: Four Points By Sheraton In Sydney

 Four Points in Sydney is located just a stones throw from Central Station which means it’s really easy to get to from Sydney airport.